adamkelker/osticket-prereqs/README.md

 </p>
 <p>

-You will want to provide a path to the php executable file (php-cgi.exe)).
+We need to provide a path to the php executable file (php-cgi.exe)).
-  Go to C Drive -> PHP -> click on php-cgi file.
+  To do this we will go to C Drive -> PHP -> click on php-cgi file.

 <p>
 <img src="https://imgur.com/oJZ0gp9.png" height="40%" width="40%" alt="Disk Sanitization Steps"/>